-On separate subgroups of animals, bronchoalveolar lavage was performed.
+On separate sub-groups of animals broncho-alveolar lavage was performed.
 The lungs were washed 6 times with 4 ml physiological saline at room temperature by slow instillation and withdrawal of fluid, with thoracic massage.
 The total amount of lavage fluid collected was recorded.
 The lavage fluid from the first two lavages was collected in a centrifugation tube on ice.
 The recovered volume from this wash was recorded.
-This fluid was centrifuged at approximately $300 \times g$ for 10 min at $\sim 4^{\circ}$ C. The supernatant was transferred to a plastic tube and analysed for enzymatic activity of lactate dehydrogenase (LDH), betaglucuronidase (β -GRS), and for determination of total protein.
+This fluid was centrifuged at approximately 300 g for 10 minutes at ca. 4°C. The supernatant was transferred to a plastic tube and analysed for enzymatic activity of lactate dehydrogenase (LDH), beta-glucuronidase (\beta-GRS) and for determination of total protein.
 The following methods and instrumentation were used to determine the parameters listed: